igortuag/api-solid/README.md

 Emails/password -> header.payload.sign

 The token can transit between BE and FE without lost, and could be generate only for the backend with a key word.

+## CI
+Continuous integration (CI) is the practice of automating the integration of code changes from multiple contributors into a single software project.